arduino-libraries/Arduino_EMBRYO_2/docs/api.md

 ### `toStepXY()`

-Moves the robot the X and the Y carriages to a specified step count in each axis.
+Moves the EMBRYO 2 educational modular machine the X and the Y carriages to a specified step count in each axis.
 Zero is in the motor home position and max number of steps is in the axis end far from the motor home.

 #### Syntax